Emergent Semantics Beyond Token Embeddings: Transformer LMs with Frozen Visual Unicode Representations: RESULTS

 We hypothesize this phenomenon, which we term "representational interference," stems from the dual burden placed on trainable embeddings.
-A trainable embedding layer must simultaneously learn low-level orthographic features (e.g., character shapes, token boundaries) and high-level semantic abstractions within the same parameter space.
+A trainable embedding layer must simultaneously learn low-level token identification task in terms of vector representation and high-level semantic abstractions within the same parameter space.
 This creates a conflict during optimization, leading to a suboptimal representation that is neither a perfect structural encoder nor a pure semantic vector.

 In contrast, our frozen visual embeddings provide a stable, information-rich structural foundation.
-By offloading the task of representing token form to a fixed, deterministic layer, we free the Transformer's attention and feed-forward layers to focus exclusively on their core competency: composing these structural primitives into high-level meaning.
+By offloading the task of representing token form to a fixed, deterministic layer, we free the Transformer's attention and feed-forward layers to focus exclusively on their core competency: composing these structural vector primitives into high-level meaning.
 The model does not waste capacity learning what a token looks like; it only learns what to do with it.

 This hypothesis is further supported by the t-SNE visualizations of the embedding spaces below.

 \FloatBarrier